-No solid food is to be eaten.
-A mug of clear soup or Oxo/Bovril may be taken followed by a small portion of jelly (this may contain sugar).
+No solid food is to be eaten until after your scan.
 Continue to drink plenty of clear fluids.

 If you are diabetic do not take any further diabetic medication until after your scan.
-Continue to take all other normal medication apart from that as outlined above.
+Continue to take all other normal medication as outlined above.